Monday, 24 December 2012

 The 18-year-old, whose parents divorced when she was seven, has now waived her right to anonymity to bravely speak out about her ordeal to help other teenagers in similar situations.

-‘When I woke up in the I felt sick and I felt like something had happened,’ said Emily, who was a virgin until the horrifying attack.
+‘When I woke up in the morning I felt sick and I felt like something had happened,’ said Emily, who was a virgin until the horrifying attack.
 ‘I felt violated.

 ‘I stayed in bed all day and on the Sunday he kept asking me to go to town with him and make me take the Pill.
-‘I refused to take it because I did not want to what had happened.’
+‘I refused to take it because I did not want to believe what had happened.’

-I was blunt with him and I didn’t want the conversation to be up.
+I was blunt with him and I didn’t want the conversation to be brought up.
 ‘When I went home on the Sunday night, I wasn’t going to say anything to my mum but as soon as I walked in I burst into tears.

 ‘She knew something had happened so I told her.
 She was distraught and rang the police.’

-On Wednesday Hawksworth, who rape and sexual assault, was caged for nine years after a trial at Derby Crown Court.
+On Wednesday Hawksworth, who denied rape and sexual assault, was caged for nine years after a trial at Derby Crown Court.

 Jailing him, Judge John Burgess told Hawksworth: ‘She was visiting you as she regularly did for the weekend.
 ‘During the course of that Friday evening you and she were drinking both wine and cider, alcohol you provided.
 ‘She became very drunk and was very sick.
 You tended to her and she was put to bed.